-♦ 714/2009 (adapted) ⇒ new
+▶ 714/2009 (adapted) ⇒ new

-± 9 . ⇒ The ENTSO for Electricity, or where so decided in the priority list pursuant to paragraph 2, the EU DSO entity, shall convene a drafting committee to support it in the network code development process.
-The drafting committee shall consist of representatives of the ENTSO for Electricity, the Agency, the EU DSO entity, where appropriate of nominated electricity market operators and a limited number of the main affected stakeholders. ⇔The ENTSO for Electricity ⇒ or where so decided in the priority list pursuant to paragraph 2 the EU DSO entity, ⇔shall elaborate ⇒ proposals for ⇔ network codes in the areas referred to in paragraph $\underline{6}$ Article $\underline{6}$ paragraph 1 upon a request addressed to it by the Commission in accordance with $\underline{6}$ Paragraph $\underline{6}$ Article $\underline{6}$ Paragraph $\underline{6}$ P
+19. ⇒ The ENTSO for Electricity, or where so decided in the priority list pursuant to paragraph 2, the EU DSO entity, shall convene a drafting committee to support it in the network code development process.
+The drafting committee shall consist of representatives of the ENTSO for Electricity, the Agency, the EU DSO entity, where appropriate of nominated electricity market operators and a limited number of the main affected stakeholders. ⇔The ENTSO for Electricity ⇔ or where so decided in the priority list pursuant to paragraph 2 the EU DSO entity, ⇔shall elaborate ⇔ proposals for ⇔ network codes in the areas referred to in paragraph 6 Article paragraph 1 upon a request addressed to it by the Commission in accordance with paragraph 8Article 6(6).

-9.10.
-When \pm The Agency \Rightarrow shall revise the network code and ensure \Leftrightarrow is satisfied that the network code is in line with the relevant framework guideline \Rightarrow and contributes to market integration, non-discrimination, effective competition, and the efficient functioning of the market and \Leftrightarrow , the Agency shall submit the \Rightarrow revised \Leftrightarrow network code to the Commission and may recommend that it be adopted within \Rightarrow six months of the day of the receipt of the proposal \Leftrightarrow a reasonable time period.
+9-10.
+When tThe Agency \Rightarrow shall revise the network code and ensure \Leftrightarrow is satisfied that the network code is in line with the relevant framework guideline \Rightarrow and contributes to market integration, non-discrimination, effective competition, and the efficient functioning of the market and \Leftrightarrow , the Agency shall submit the \Rightarrow revised \Leftrightarrow network code to the Commission and may recommend that it be adopted within \Rightarrow six months of the day of the receipt of the proposal \Leftrightarrow a reasonable time period.
 The Commission shall provide reasons in the event that it does not adopt that network code. \Rightarrow In the proposal submitted to the Commission, the Agency shall take into account the views provided by all involved parties during the drafting of the proposal led by the ENTSO for Electricity or the EU DSO entity and shall formally consult the relevant stakeholders on the version to be submitted to the Commission. \Leftrightarrow

-10.11.
-Where the ENTSO for Electricity \Rightarrow or the EU DSO entity \Leftarrow have failed to develop a network code within the period of time set by the Commission under paragraph 86, the Commission may request the Agency to prepare a draft network code on the basis of the relevant framework guideline.
+10-11.
+Where the ENTSO for Electricity \Rightarrow or the EU DSO entity \Rightarrow havehas failed to develop a network code within the period of time set by the Commission under paragraph 86, the Commission may request the Agency to prepare a draft network code on the basis of the relevant framework guideline.
 The Agency may launch a further consultation in the course of preparing a draft network code under this paragraph.
 The Agency shall submit a draft network code prepared under this paragraph to the Commission and may recommend that it be adopted.

-11.12.
-The Commission may adopt, on its own initiative, where the ENTSO for Electricity \Rightarrow or the EU DSO entity have \Leftarrow has failed to develop a network code, or the Agency has failed to develop a draft network code as referred to in paragraph 1140 of this Article, or upon recommendation of the Agency under paragraph 109 of this Article, one or more network codes in the areas listed in paragraph 1 Article 8(6).
+11-12.
+The Commission may adopt, on its own initiative, where the ENTSO for Electricity \Rightarrow or the EU DSO entity have \Rightarrow has failed to develop a network code, or the Agency has failed to develop a draft network code as referred to in paragraph $\underline{1140}$ of this Article, or upon recommendation of the Agency under paragraph $\underline{109}$ of this Article, one or more network codes in the areas listed in paragraph 1Article 8(6).